HHS/simpler-grants-pdf-builder/README.md

 - Update icon paths from "../img/usa-icons" to "/static/img/usa-icons"
 - Update checkbox icon paths from "../img/correct8.svg" to "/static/img/correct8.svg"

-### Adjustments to HTML

-- "The Key Facts" changed to an h3 in the markup
-- Remove semicolons that come after links in paragraphs including multiple links (for more info: https://github.com/agusmakmun/django-markdown-editor/issues/229)
-- Add lists to table cells containing "↑" or "↓"

 ## Environment variables

-No environment variables are needed to run the application in dev mode, but to run in production, several are needed.
+No additional environment variables are needed to run the application in dev mode, but to run in production, several are needed.

 To deploy to production, create a new file `./bloom_nofos/bloom_nofos/.env.production`.